-Ship handling Refresher section:

-- Repetition of rate of turn (ROT) techniques and other theoretical items from basic Ship handling course noted in Purpose (above). - Practical exercise on simulator to confirm adequate understanding of MCRM principles and practices - Further practical exercises on simulator if the instructor considers it necessary, based on responses from above two assessments

-Offshore Loading specific section:

-- Gain knowledge of requirements and guidelines that apply to offtake tanker DPOs.
-Achieve increased skills in operating the DP system and the manual manoeuvring of vessels under normal and severe/marginal environmental conditions, with systems intact and with system errors, such as loss of position reference systems, thruster failure and sensor failures, etc. - Gain a good understanding of the DP system's possibilities and limitations. - Gain good understanding of field operator's offshore loading manuals for various fields. - Gain good understanding of the correct use of position reference systems for DP.
+- 7.1 Ship Handling Refresher Section: - 7.1.1.
+Repetition of rate of turn (ROT) techniques and other theoretical items from basic Ship handling course noted in Purpose (above). - 7.1.2.
+Practical exercise on simulator to confirm adequate understanding of MCRM principles and practices - 7.1.3.
+Further practical exercises on simulator if the instructor considers it necessary, based on responses from above two assessments - 7.2 Offshore Loading specific section: - 7.2.1.
+Gain knowledge of requirements and guidelines that apply to offtake tanker DPOs.
+Achieve increased skills in operating the DP system and the manual manoeuvring of vessels under normaland severe/marginal environmental conditions, with systems intact and with system errors, such as loss of position reference systems, thruster failure and sensor failures, etc. - 7.2.2.
+Gain a good understanding of the DP system's possibilities and limitations. - 7.2.3.
+Gain good understanding of field operator's offshore loading manuals for various fields. - 7.2.4.
+Gain good understanding of the correct use of position reference systems for DP. - 7.3 General section: - 7.3.1.
+Review and updates in latest industry best practice including new legislation, new recommendations/guidance, new systems, new fields and terminal types. - 7.3.2.
+Revision of DP Systems and Operation, to include Tandem FPSO (active and passive); STL; OLS; and taut hawser options: - (i) Interpret vessel specifications, field specifications and other data relevant to planning approach and offloading operations. - (ii) Using capability plots and environmental data to assess the capability of the vessel to complete the planned operation safely. - (iii) Ensure correct level of redundancy is available and that risks are assessed adequately. - (iv) Develop contingency plans and escape criteria/routes. - (v) Demonstrate compliance with appropriate procedures for different stages of the operation. - (vi) Demonstrate use of the Approach Mode, controlling the vessel speed and movement. - (vii) Demonstrate use of DP modes which monitor and control heading differences between FPSO/FSU and shuttle tanker, during tandem loading operations. - (viii)Demonstrate use of DP modes which monitor and control the relative position of the shuttle tanker, in relation to the FPSO/FSU, during tandem loading operations. - 7.3.3.
+Relative and Absolute Position reference systems such as DARPS, Artemis, Radius, Radascan, Fanbeam, and HiPap: - (i) Demonstrate correct set-up and use of such systems. - (ii) Demonstrate awareness of errors and failures how they occur, develop and need to be handled. - 7.3.4.
+Discuss and learn from recent and important past incidents from industry sources.

-General section:

-- Review and updates in latest industry best practice including new legislation, new recommendations/guidance, new systems, new fields and terminal types. - Revision of DP Systems and Operation, to include Tandem FPSO (active and passive); STL;

-OLS and taut hawser options:

-- Interpret vessel specifications, field specifications and other data relevant to planning approach and offloading operations. - Using capability plots and environmental data to assess the capability of the vessel to complete the planned operation safely. - Ensure correct level of redundancy is available and that risks are assessed adequately. - Develop contingency plans and escape criteria/routes. - Demonstrate compliance with appropriate procedures for different stages of the operation. - Demonstrate use of the Approach Mode, controlling the vessel speed and movement.

-Relative and Absolute Position reference systems such as DARPS, Artemis, Radius, Radascan,

-Fanbeam, and HiPap:

-- Demonstrate correct set-up and use of such systems. - Demonstrate awareness of errors and failures how they occur, develop and need to be handled - Discuss and learn from recent and important past incidents from industry sources. - Simulator exercises in support of sections 2, 3 and 4, should include appropriate Failure Modes selected from the NI checklist, and: - Manoeuvring according to field procedures and DP best practice.
+Simulator exercises should include appropriate Failure Modes selected from the NI checklist, and:

+7.4.
+Manoeuvring according to field procedures and DP best practice.

-- Approach and departure with and without tanker assist vessels. - Ship handling in changing wind speed and direction - Ship handling in changing current speed and direction - Ship handling with variable wind and current - Tandem positioning free weathervane; operator selected heading; spread moored operation and taut hawser operations - Escape manoeuvring - Engine, propeller and rudder errors/failure - Thruster errors/failure - DP errors - PRS errors - ESD 1 and 2 processes.
+- 7.5.
+Approach and departure with and without tanker assist vessels. - 7.6.
+Ship handling in changing wind speed and direction - 7.7.
+Ship handling in changing current speed and direction - 7.8.
+Ship handling with variable wind and current - 7.9.
+Tandem positioning free weathervane; operator selected heading; spread moored operation and taut hawser operations - 7.10.
+Escape manoeuvring - 7.11.
+Engine, propeller and rudder errors/failure - 7.12.
+Thruster errors/failure - 7.13.
+DP errors - 7.14.
+PRS errors - 7.15.
+ESD 1 and 2 processes.